brieweb/saclug.org/content/pages/bylaws.md

 > a: Public Relations - work with the media to "get the word out"
 >
-> 1. Publicize NBLUG meetings, and events like installfests
+> 1. Publicize SacLUG meetings, and events like installfests
-> 2. Represent NBLUG in a positive light as an open organization that does not discriminate based on sex, race, creed, religion, sexual orientation, political affiliation, economic standing, employer,
+> 2. Represent SacLUG in a positive light as an open organization that does not discriminate based on sex, race, creed, religion, sexual orientation, political affiliation, economic standing, employer,
 > 3. Contact various media organizations such as newspapers, magazines, SRJC, and
->    SSU to publicize NBLUG events
+>    SSU to publicize SacLUG events
 > 4. Share responsibility of duties assigned to absent officers
 > 5. Other duties as assigned
 >